An Emacs Starter Kit for the Social Sciences

 ~/.emacs.d directory, the starter kit is designed to replace them, while leaving a place for you to easily append your own customizations.

-The starter kit is designed to be used with GNU Emacs.
-Version 24.4 (released October 2014) or later is required.
-The current version of Emacs (>25) is recommended.
-It will not work with Aquamacs without modification.
+The starter kit is designed to be used with the current version of GNU Emacs.
+It will probably not work with Aquamacs without modification.
 More detailed commentary and documentation is provided inside the kit's

 Before you Begin